Kodasmi/student_privesc/walkthrough-KODA.md

 ### 🔹 Foothold Method

-- What vulnerability did you use to gain access? -
+- What vulnerability did you use to gain access? - Unrestricted file upload vulnerability
 - What was the payload? -
 - Where did you upload it? -
 - What URL did you visit to trigger the reverse shell? -